multiOTP/multiotp/README.md

 COMPATIBLE CLIENTS APPLICATIONS AND DEVICES
 ===========================================
-Open source multiOTPCredentialProvider, based on MultiotpCPV2RDP and mOTP-CP.
+Open source project multiOTPCredentialProvider which is based on MultiotpCPV2RDP from arcadejust and MultiOneTimePassword Credential Provider from Last Squirrel IT.
-If you want to have strong authentication on Windows logon, have a look at the open source multiOTPCredentialProvider.
-It works with Windows 7/8/8.1/10/2012(R2)/2016/2019 in both 32 and 64 bits.
+It works with Windows 7/8/8.1/10/11/2012(R2)/2016/2019/2022 in 64 bits.
 The Credential Provider is using directly a local version of multiOTP which can be configured as a client of a centralized multiOTP server (with caching support) (https://github.com/multiOTP/multiOTPCredentialProvider)